Policy Sets and Site Labels

 The incident response policy set acts as a powerful tool to swiftly contain the threat.
 It enforces stringent network access controls, tightly restricting traffic to only essential communication channels.
 This effectively isolates the compromised segments while allowing critical business functions to continue running without interruption.

 In practical terms, the process involves associating the incident response policy set with the affected sites using site labels.
 This action triggers the deployment of the more restrictive policies exclusively to the sites experiencing the security incident.
-Once the threat is neutralized and the situation is under control, reverting to the standard "Default" Policy Set is a straightforward process.
+Once the threat is neutralized and the situation is under control, reverting to the standard Default Policy Set is a straightforward process.

 Was this article helpful?